karlmdavis/rps-tourney/dev/work-log.md

 * Worked on the authentication system: documented, diagrammed, and whiteboarded.
 Next steps: add GUID library, flesh out stub classes, and then implement persistence.
     * 1.0 hr work.

+### 2013-11-13, Wednesday

+* Added GUID library (stole from "Perfect Note" project).
+    * 10 min work.
+* Worked on fleshing out stub classes.
+Still more to do there.
+    * 0.75 hr work.